-A marketing campaign targeted to high school students to kindle long term interest within the local dance community of Mississauga.
+A marketing campaign targeted towards high school students to kindle long term interest within the local dance community of Mississauga.

 A marketing campaign to high school students to kindle long-term interest within the dance community.
 Kindred Culture hosts an annual high school dance competition, The Academy High School, with only 5 competitors in the past 2 years.
 The project aims to target the new generation and build brand awareness around the competitive dance community.